AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/05-online-migration.md

 pg_dump -o -h localhost -U contosoapp -d wth -s >dump_wth.sql
 ```

 This creates a psql dump text file.
 We need to import it to the target - schema only.
-It is suggested to create a separate database for online migration.
-Alternatively, you can drop and re-create the wth database.
+It is suggested to create a separate database for online migration - wth2.

+Alternatively, you can drop all the tables and indices and re-create just the tables.

 To drop all the tables with indexes